This Eclair Cake Recipe delivers classic flavor with graham crackers, vanilla cream, and chocolate ganache. No-bake and make-ahead friendly.

 Storage

-Keep leftover Eclair Cake covered in the fridge for up to 4 days.
+• Keep this leftover Eclair Cake Recipe covered in the fridge for up to 4 days.
 The graham crackers will get softer over time, so it’s best to eat within 2 days.

-Freezing isn’t ideal since the pudding can turn watery when thawed.
-To preserve the flavor and texture of your eclair cake, stick to refrigeration.
+• Freezing isn’t ideal since the pudding can turn watery when thawed.

-Eclair Cake has all the classic flavors with none of the hassle—layers of graham crackers, vanilla cream, and chocolate ganache.
+This Eclair Cake Recipe has all the classic flavors with none of the hassle—layers of graham crackers, vanilla cream, and chocolate ganache.
 No baking, easy to make ahead, and totally delicious!

 Prep Time: 25 minutes